isaacnmm/pestpolicy-hugo2XX/content/posts/best-long-trampolines-for-gymnastics/index.md

 ## FAQs
 ### **1. Is Jumping on a Trampoline a Workout?**
-The simple answer is yes!� Trampolines provide the perfect way to workout.
+The simple answer is yes!
+Trampolines provide the perfect way to workout.
 They are good for full body workouts.
 Jumping on a trampoline works your legs, core, behind, and leaves the heart pumping.
 ### 2. What Should you Wear on a Trampoline?
 Well, you can wear anything as long as youre comfortable.
 However, its recommended that you wear comfortable clothes like gym clothes to make your training even more fulfilling.
 ### **3. What is the Best Trampoline for Gymnastics?**